 With careful implementation and appropriate JFETs the input capacitance can be below 20pF.

-T1 and T2 should be transistors with guaranteed low noise level and low input capacitance.
+T1 and T2 should be transistors with the guaranteed low noise level and low input capacitance.

 In that case the transistors are PN4391, PN4392 or PN4393 with input capacitance of typically 14pF.